variejs/docs/authentication.md

 Update the configuration `config/auth` and update your `app/providers/AuthServiceProvider` to fit your needs.

-[{.info} You should read all authentication documentation to learn the internals and how to customize to your application.]

 ## Protecting Access

-There are two ways to protect access, Route Middleware and HTTP requests.
-If only using one guard you can neglect using the HTTP Requests as you skip directly into the Route Middleware.
+There are two ways to protect access HTTP middleware, route middleware.

 ### Route Middleware